TRUMANCFY/IAPR-Project/README.md

 - Best F1 score: 0.734

-Sorry for the inconvenience that we have submissions from two teams: 'Group2' and 'Group2 Method3'.
-Please, just ignore the second team!
+Sorry for the inconvenience that we have submissions from two team names: 'Group2' and 'Group2 Method3'.
+Please, just ignore the second one!
 Thank you so much!

 # Environmental Requirement:
 Packages: